Online Bachelor of Science in Biochemistry

 * Indicates a required field

-ASU Online's biochemistry degree covers topics such as thermodynamics, equilibrium theory, states of matter, solutions and chemical kinetics with a focus on biological systems.
-After completing this program, you’ll be able to answer key questions about the structure and purpose of a broad range of biological functions in the context of chemistry.
+Biochemistry focuses on the chemical processes found in living creatures and organisms.
+In this program, you’ll explore the structure and properties of matter and apply that knowledge to explain biological processes in living systems.
+The curriculum covers topics such as thermodynamics, equilibrium theory, states of matter, solutions and chemical kinetics.
+You’ll learn how to answer key questions about the structure and purpose of a broad range of biological functions through the lens of chemistry.

 Online biochemistry degree courses

-What can you do with an online biochemistry degree?
+What you can do with a biochemistry degree

 Dentist